 Foreword by Stan Pearce, Chair of Trustees Possability People works in a constantly changing environment, and this is certainly true this year, which has required us to be particularly fleet of foot.
 Moving from a charity largely funded through statutory sector contracts, we have focused our attention on other fundraising methods.
-Successful applications such as to The Henry Smith Foundation mean we can support more disabled people when they desperately need our help.
+Successful applications such as The Henry Smith Foundation mean we can support more disabled people when they desperately need our help.
 Our Advice Centre dealt with almost four and a half thousand enquiries last year, which puts it in perspective.
-Our Payroll and Supported Bank Account team manage over 400 supported bank accounts and have over 400 payroll clients, which generates important income for the organisation.
 Thinking outside of the box is where we seem to work best, and this sets the scene for our future, where we will fundraise to develop interesting services which meet the needs of disabled people.
-Our Community Employment Service, Right Track and Link Back are great examples of creative projects helping people with impairments or long term conditions.
+Our Community Employment Service, Right Track and Link Back are great examples of creative projects helping people with impairments or long-term conditions.
 These projects look at the world from the point of view of the person themselves, which is why they are successful.
 Not only that, but they save money for all of us in the long run.
 This year saw us rebrand our bespoke care service, from Continuing Independence Service to Possability People: At Home.
 Just because it's a care service doesn't mean it can't be innovative, and it certainly is.
 I am very proud to have chaired Possability People through this last year, and I look forward to the exciting things our impressive staff and volunteer team have in store for the future.
 I'm sure it will be challenging, but I know it will be bright.
-Stan Make a difference £25 enables us to provide two hours of training for a disabled volunteer to support our finance team and gain valuable work experience. £5 enables a volunteer to travel to their volunteering role for that week.
-Making a difference: Possability People's annual review 2018/19 Possability People is a charity which supports disabled people and people with long term health conditions to live independently.
+Stan Charity number: 1114435; Company number: 05706441 Making a difference: Possability People's annual review 2018/19 Possability People is a charity which supports disabled people and people with long term health conditions to live independently.
 Started in 1981, it runs a range of projects and services in Brighton and Hove, East and West Sussex, and more recently in Surrey.
-Trustees serving during the period were Stan Pearce Dr Jon Hastie Resigned 04/12/2018 Kathy Goddon Shoshana Ruth Pezaro Resigned 04/12/2018 Sophie Reilly Maddy Hamp Linda Elisha Samantha Oakley Nicholas Simpson Resigned 12/09/2018 Mark Green Elected 04/12/2018 Mark Lawson Elected 04/12/2018; Resigned 13/06/2019 Our enormous and grateful thanks go to everyone who has supported us throughout the year.
-Our Vision A society where anything is possible regardless of ability Our Aims - To improve accessible services - To ensure people have good quality accessible information - To enable people to live more independently - To increase the range of options people have - To have well trained and knowledgeable staff and volunteer teams
+Trustees serving during the period were Stan Pearce Dr Jon Hastie Resigned 04/12/2018 Kathy Goddon Shoshana Ruth Pezaro Resigned 04/12/2018 Sophie Reilly Maddy Hamp Linda Elisha Samantha Oakley Nicholas Simpson Resigned 12/09/2018 Mark Green Elected 04/12/2018 Mark Lawson Elected 04/12/2018; Resigned 13/06/2019 Our Vision A society where anything is possible regardless of ability Our Aims - To improve accessible services - To ensure people have good quality accessible information - To enable people to live more independently - To increase the range of options people have - To have well trained and knowledgeable staff and volunteer teams